Fagioli all'uccelletto

 is an Italian side dish of cannellini beans (Italian white beans) cooked in tomato sauce with onion, garlic, fresh sage and crushed tomatoes.

 Basil or rosemary may be included.

-The standard recipe is vegan and gluten-free, but sausage can be added.
+The standard recipe is vegan and gluten-free, but sausage can be added, making it salsicce con fagioli all'uccelletto.

-Its name literally means: beans cooked in the “little bird” style.
+Its name literally means 'beans cooked in the "little bird" style'.